Fakewhale in Dialogue with FORM Space: A New Curatorial Syntax for Generative Visuality

 “This is how it was, maybe.
 This is how it could be.
 This is how you see it now.
 This is how you’ll see it tomorrow.”

 In that sense, we’re not documenting an exhibition.
-We’re documenting the structural instability of artistic experience in the digital age.
+We’re exploring how documentation becomes a means to articulate the structural instability of artistic experience in the digital age, never separate from the work, but as a layer of its unfolding.

 installation view, Marius Lut, The Painter and the Sock, 18.08.23–15.09.23, courtesy by the artist and FORM, 2023